mfsohail12/mini-chat-app/README.md

 # mini-chat-app

-A small chat application that enables multiple participants to chat together over a TCP connection
+A small chat application that enables multiple participants on the same host to chat together over a TCP connection

 ## Installation